Gold Jewelry Alloys, What’s in Yellow and White Gold?

 Yellow Gold for Jewelry Making

-Yellow Gold used in jewelry making is a gold alloy that consists of combining gold, copper and silver.
+Yellow Gold used in jewelry making is a gold alloy mix that consists of combining gold, copper and silver.
 Yellow gold purity is also measured in karats.

 Yellow gold is the only type of gold that can be used in jewelry making as 24-karats.
 Since white gold and rose gold require other metals in order to achieve their unique colors, there cannot be 24kt white gold or 24kt rose gold.

-A piece of yellow gold jewelry that is made in 24kt is 100% pure gold.
+Yellow gold jewelry that is made in 24kt is 100% pure gold.
 This would not be practical, because of the softness of gold.
 But it can be done.

 What Alloys are used in Yellow Gold Jewelry?